wh-alice/mig_visualstudio/vs/profiling/6116e1df-ed3e-4b0d-ac7f-22f7d7ac00ea.md

 ---
-title: "Collecting Detailed Timing Data for Services by Using the Instrumentation Method from the Profiler Command Line | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Collecting Detailed Timing Data for Services by Using the Instrumentation Method from the Profiler Command Line" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"